 - A visual debugger to debug, inspect and test your code.

 - Support for Git, Subversion, Mercurial, and more.

 - Useful add-ons for customizing and extending features.

 - Set your own workflow using easy file and project navigation.

 Vim an improved version of VI editor, is a free, powerful, popular and highly configurable text editor.
 It is built to enable efficient text editing and offers exciting editor features for Unix/Linux users, therefore, it is also a good option for writing and editing C/C++ code.

 Generally, IDEs offer more programming comfortability then traditional text editors, therefore it is always a good idea to use them.
 They come with exciting features and offer a comprehensive development environment, sometimes programmers are caught up between choosing the best IDE to use for C/C++ programming.

-There many other IDEs you can find out there and download from the Internet, but trying out several of them can help you find that which suites your needs.
+There are many other IDEs you can find out and download from the Internet, but trying out several of them can help you find that which suits your needs.